Last updated on 16/7/2020

-Every Thursday from 26 March ~ Banksia Happy Hour will provide you with an inspirational and positive platform showcasing the success of Australian change-makers.
+Every Second Wednesday at 4pm (AEST) ~ Banksia Happy Hour will provide you with an inspirational and positive platform showcasing the success of Australian change-makers.
 The amazing folks at the Banksia Foundation are hosting a get-together through Zoom to bring you inspirational speakers to keep your spirits high.
-Please contact email@example.com to confirm your interest.
+Please contact firstname.lastname@example.org to confirm your interest.

 Our friends at Supply Chain Sustainability School have a wealth of FREE online courses and resources.
 Access training on vital topics such as climate adaptation, modern slavery and the circular economy.

 We have created a series of masterclasses on sustainable procurement and driving purchasing that is good for people and the planet.
 Discover how to identify hotspots in your supply chain and where to start when it comes to looking for modern slavery.

 Travelling may not be an option right now, but one day it will be again.
 Jump onto our newest webinar where we spoke to Kate Read, Sustainability Engagement Coordinator at City of Sydney and grab some hot tips and tools to amend your travel policy and shape procurement discussions and processes that are better for people and planet.

 Cultural Competence – Aboriginal Sydney is a free online course offered by the University of Sydney that uses Aboriginal experiences and narratives of Sydney to explore the key themes and capabilities of cultural competence.

 The Green Building Institute offers online training in sustainable building and construction.
 This includes accredited qualifications and CPD training.